Pinterest can be a great way to get your blog content out there, but it can also be very involved.

 The first thing you want to do is replace the default website URL with the content URL.
 Tailwind will by default enter your homepage.
 But if you are pinning blog posts you need to replace the homepage URL with the post’s link.

 After adding the right link, Tailwind should pull in the post title.
 But it can be glitchy so you might need to add it yourself.
-In that case, type it in or copy and past it from the site.
+In that case, type it in or copy and paste it from the site.

 Next, you need to add in the pin description.
 Pin descriptions are important because they help your pins show up in searches.
 Giving you more opportunities to get your pin seen.
 A great description includes some keywords and hashtags.